bjf54/Bop-It/README.md

 # Bop-It
-//Jinior Design Bop!
+// Junior Design Bop!
 It Project
+// Brandon Ferruzza
+// Daniel Feathers
+// Veronica Roth
+// The purpose of this program is to create a Bop-IT! toy capable of providing the user three types of minigames to play.

+// This function sets up the ATMega by designating pins to specific inputs and outputs void setup()
-void setup() {
+{

-  //Assigning potentometer pin input pinMode( A0, INPUT );
-  //Assigning volume pin input
-  //pinMode( , INPUT );
-  //Assigning turn table pin input
-  //pinMode( , INPUT );
-  //Assigning speaker pin input
-  //pinMode( , INPUT );
-  //Starting the game pin input
-  //pinMode( , INPUT );
+  // Assigning input pin for the tempo slider potentiometer pinMode(A0, INPUT);

+  // Assigning input pin for the volume knob potentiometer
+  //pinMode(, INPUT);

+  // Assigning input pin for the turn table rotary encoder
+  //pinMode(, INPUT);

+  // Assigning input pin for the speaker
+  //pinMode(, INPUT);

+  // Assigning input pin for the button that starts the game
+  //pinMode(, INPUT);

-  //Output pin 13 ad LED that lights up over potentometer pinMode( 13, OUTPUT );
+  // Assigning output pin 13 for the LED that lights up over potentometer pinMode(13, OUTPUT);

-  //Output pin XX ad LED that lights up over volume
+  // Assigning output pin XX for the LED that lights up over volume
-  //pinMode( , OUTPUT );
+  //pinMode(, OUTPUT);

-  //Output pin XX ad LED that lights up over turn table
+  // Assigning output pin XX for the LED that lights up over turn table
-  //pinMode( , OUTPUT );
+  //pinMode(, OUTPUT);

-  //Output pin for screen
+  // Assigning output pin for the OLED screen
-  //pinMode( , OUTPUT );
+  //pinMode(, OUTPUT);
 }

+// Main function
-void loop() {
+void loop()

-  //Score
-  int score = 0;
-  //If its done right
-  bool successful = true;

-  while( successful = true )
 {
-    //Randomly picks a number between 1 and 3 int choice = random(1, 3);

-    //Time starts at 3 seconds
-    int allotedRunTime = 3;

-    //Volume
-    if ( choice == 1 )
+  // Int variable to keep track of the score int score = 0;

+  // Boolean variable to keep track of whether the task was completed successfully bool successful = true;

+  // Int variable to keep track of the time, which is initialized at 3 seconds float allotedRunTime = 3000;

+  // Continue the game as long as the user is successful while(successful = true)
   {
+    // Randomly pick a number between 1 and 3 to choose a minigame int choice = random(1, 3);

+    // Volume Knob
+    if (choice == 1)
+    {
-       //Calls the volume function
+       //Calls the volume knob function
+       successful = volumeKnob(allotedRunTime, score);
     }

-    //Tempo Slider
+    // Tempo Slider
-    else if ( choice == 2 )
+    else if (choice == 2)
     {
-      //Calls the tempo slider function
+      // Calls the tempo slider function
-      bool successful = tempoSlider( allotedRunTime, score );
+      successful = tempoSlider(allotedRunTime, score);
     }

-    //Trun Table
+    // Turn Table
-    else if( choice == 3 )
+    else if(choice == 3)
     {
+      // Calls the turn table function
+      successful = turnTable(allotedRunTime, score);
     }
   }
 }

+// Volume Knob minigame
-int tempoSlider ( int allotedRunTime, int score )
+bool volumeKnob(float allotedRunTime, int score)
 {
-    //Play a voice audio of a DJ saying the specified voice clip
+    // Play a voice audio of a DJ saying the specified voice clip

-    //Light up the LED avove the slider
+    // Light up the LED avove the slider

-    //The time it took since the program started running
+    // The time it took since the program started float initialTime = millis();

-    //Idk if this is what we want but like??????????????????????? int timeTaken = millis();
+		// Time since the minigame began
+		float currentTime = millis();

-    //Defining a treshold for the diffrence between two voltages to count as a pass
+    // Defining a treshold for the diffrence between two voltages to count as a pass
-    //Need to get this numbers by testing but temp 0.5v for now
+    // Need to get this value by testing but temp 0.5v for now
-    int minvVoltage = 0.5;
+    int minVoltage = 0.5;

-    //Read the input on analog pin 0 int sensorValueInt = analogRead(A0);
+		// Get the initial voltage before the minigame officially begins float initialVoltage = analogRead(A0) * (5.0 / 1023.0);

+		// While loop that checks the current status of the minigame while ((currentTime - initialTime) < allotedRunTime)
+    {
+      // Get the current time
+      currentTime = millis();

       // Convert the analog reading (which goes from 0 - 1023) to a voltage (0 - 5V)
-    float voltageInt = sensorValueInt * (5.0 / 1023.0);

-    //Can change but right now the delay is the length of time for that level in seconds
-    //minus 1 secoond before the next reading ??????????????? delay( allotedRunTime - 1000 );

-    //Read the input again
-    int sensorValueFin = analogRead(A0);
-    //Convert the analog reading to a voltage again float voltageFin = sensorValueFin * (5.0 / 1023.0);
+      float currentVoltage = analogRead(A0) * (5.0 / 1023.0);

-    //If the diffrence in voltage is large enough and the uder did it before time ran out
+      // If the difference in voltage is large enough and the user did it before time ran out, the user was successful if (abs(initialVoltage - currentVoltage) >= minVoltage)
-    //Sucessful run
-    if ( (abs(voltageInt - voltageFin) >= minvVoltage) && (allotedRunTime > timeTaken) )
       {
-      //Add one point to the score
-      score = score + 1;
+        // Add one point to the score and return to the main program score = score + 1;
+				return TRUE;
       }
-    //Failed run
-    else
+    }

+    // Return false if the user fails to complete the task in time return FALSE;
+}

+// Tempo Slider minigame
+bool tempoSlider(float allotedRunTime, int score)
 {
-        //Bool goes to false and shows final score
-        //Do i even need this??????????????????111
+    // Play a voice audio of a DJ saying the specified voice clip

+    // Light up the LED avove the slider

+    // The time it took since the program started float initialTime = millis();

+		// Time since the minigame began
+		float currentTime = millis();

+    // Defining a treshold for the diffrence between two voltages to count as a pass
+    // Need to get this value by testing but temp 0.5v for now
+    int minVoltage = 0.5;

+		// Get the initial voltage before the minigame officially begins float initialVoltage = analogRead(A0) * (5.0 / 1023.0);

+		// While loop that checks the current status of the minigame while ((currentTime - initialTime) < allotedRunTime)
+    {
+      // Get the current time
+      currentTime = millis();

+      // Convert the analog reading (which goes from 0 - 1023) to a voltage (0 - 5V)
+      float currentVoltage = analogRead(A0) * (5.0 / 1023.0);

+      // If the difference in voltage is large enough and the user did it before time ran out, the user was successful if (abs(initialVoltage - currentVoltage) >= minVoltage)
+      {
+        // Add one point to the score and return to the main program score = score + 1;
+				return TRUE;
       }

-    //Maybe return score idk if we should return anything esle return score;
+    }

+    // Return false if the user fails to complete the task in time return FALSE;
+}

+// Turn Table minigame
+bool volumeKnob(float allotedRunTime, int score)
+{
+    // Play a voice audio of a DJ saying the specified voice clip

+    // Light up the LED avove the slider

+    // The time it took since the program started float initialTime = millis();

+		// Time since the minigame began
+		float currentTime = millis();

+    // Defining a treshold for the diffrence between two voltages to count as a pass
+    // Need to get this value by testing but temp 0.5v for now
+    int minVoltage = 0.5;

+		// Get the initial voltage before the minigame officially begins float initialVoltage = analogRead(A0) * (5.0 / 1023.0);

+		// While loop that checks the current status of the minigame while ((currentTime - initialTime) < allotedRunTime)
+    {
+      // Get the current time
+      currentTime = millis();

+      // Convert the analog reading (which goes from 0 - 1023) to a voltage (0 - 5V)
+      float currentVoltage = analogRead(A0) * (5.0 / 1023.0);

+      // If the difference in voltage is large enough and the user did it before time ran out, the user was successful if (abs(initialVoltage - currentVoltage) >= minVoltage)
+      {
+        // Add one point to the score and return to the main program score = score + 1;
+				return TRUE;
+      }
+    }

+    // Return false if the user fails to complete the task in time return FALSE;
 }